-- Eat the color of the Rainbow, especially leafy greens: Kale, Spinach, Lettuces, Chard.
+- Eat the colors of the rainbow, especially leafy greens: Kale, Spinach, Lettuces, Chard.

-- Supplement: Magnesium, DIM, B Vitamin and Omega-3-Fatty Acids are a must for happy hormones and weight loss.
+- Supplement: Magnesium glycinate, DIM, activated B vitamins and Omega-3-Fatty Acids are a must for happy hormones and weight loss.

 - Weight-bearing exercises keep the calorie fires burning.
 Women must maintain or increase lean muscle mass to continue to burn fat and protect bones.